 You may not be aware, but there are always ways to minimize or eliminate the estate tax.
 Sometimes, though, you have goals for your estate that go beyond minimizing taxes.
 Not all of the available estate minimization techniques will suit your other goals.
 That’s where we come in.

-When you consult with an experienced Colorado estate tax attorney at Brady, McFarland & Lord, LLC, they’ll make sure to come up with a plan that suits your needs for your non-tax goals and your desire to minimize estate taxes.
+When you consult with an experienced Colorado estate tax attorney at Colorado Estate Planning Law Center, they’ll make sure to come up with a plan that suits your needs for your non-tax goals and your desire to minimize estate taxes.
 If you have any questions about federal estate taxes, do not hesitate to call our Denver federal estate tax lawyers at (303) 420-2863 or contact us online.
 We are here to listen and serve your needs.

 Why You Need a Denver Federal Estate Tax Attorney

 Laws surrounding federal estate taxes can be quite confusing, and most people who don’t work in this industry are not well-versed in the details.
 While it’s always possible to try to research on your own, it’s essential to make sure you’re getting the correct information.
 Additionally, the tax laws change, and it’s crucial to make sure your information is current.
 When you hire an experienced estate tax lawyer, they will be able to answer all of your questions.
 As recent as March 2021, there was a proposal to change some of the federal estate and gift taxes.

 By offering proper legal tax advice, we make sure that your property will be divided according to your desires and not dictated by the government.
 In the current absence of an estate tax, many plans prepared in the past contain formulas for asset division, estate tax avoidance, and charitable giving that are no longer valid.
 If you are a single person or a married couple with complex tax planning needs, we encourage you to meet with us as soon as possible to review your estate plan and make any necessary updates.